Stuycs-K/finalprojectapcs-4-chen-vincent-seto-jessica/README.md

   - 'd'/right key to move piece right
   - 'w'/up/'r' key to rotate in a counterclockwise fashion
   - 's'/down key to lower piece by one
-  - 'q' key to hold a piece
+  - 'q' key to stash a piece
   - space key to quick drop to lowest position (e.g. can't be dropped further without collision)